CloudYuro/DST-Mod-Moon-Sprout/README.md

 # DST-Mod-Moon-Sprout
-Private repository for version management.
+This is a repository for personal version management, used to back up the DST mod I'm developing: Moon Sprout.